The 'Hiring Contractors vs Employees UAE' Search Guide: 5 Financial Differences

 Why it matters: The code and systems your team builds are core business assets.

-The IT Context: When an employee creates software or systems as part of their role, that intellectual property typically belongs to the employer by default under UAE law (subject to your employment contract).
-With contractors, IP ownership must be explicitly addressed in the contract — without a clear assignment clause, the contractor may retain rights to the work they produce, which can create significant legal and commercial risk for your IT business.
+The IT Context: When an employee creates software or systems as part of their role, that intellectual property typically belongs to the employer by default under UAE law.
+With contractors, IP ownership must be explicitly addressed in the contract — without a clear assignment clause, the contractor may retain rights to the work they produce.

 4. Payroll Administration and Compliance